-As we discussed, the anatomical substrate of this pathology is the presence of an Accessory Pathway (Bundle of Kent) that electrically connects the atria with the ventricles.
-This allows a second path for the electrical impulse.
+As we discussed, the anatomical substrate of this pathology is the presence of an accessory pathway (bundle of Kent) that electrically connects the atria with the ventricles.
+This pathway allows a second form of propagation of the electrical impulse.

 Accessory Pathway of Wolff-Parkinson-White

 The bundle of Kent is usually formed by normal myocardial fibers and does not have the physiological delay of the AV node, so part of the ventricular myocardium is depolarized through it ahead of the conduction system.

 Clinical and electrocardiographic manifestations of the Wolff-Parkinson-White syndrome will depend of the pathway characteristics — conduction direction (anterograde, retrograde or bidirectional conduction) and conduction velocity.

 Wolff-Parkinson-White Syndrome Electrocardiogram

 Classic Wolff-Parkinson-White syndrome EKG shows the electrocardiographic signs of pre-excitation.

 Electrocardiographic Signs of Pre-excitation

 As the stimulus originates from the sinus node, the P wave will be normal.